Celger/oriel-cornerstone-260/README.md

 ```

 #### Note
-A Monochromator is a ultimately a `Serial` object from `pyserial`, so you can call any functions on a Monochromator that you would on a Serial object.
+A Monochromator is a ultimately a `GPIB` resource from `pyvisa`, so you can call any functions on a Monochromator that you would on a pyvisa resource.

 ---